Long-Term Visitation Value for Deep Exploration in Sparse Reward Reinforcement Learning: Long-Term Visitation Value for Deep Exploration

-\paragraph{Example of Behavior Under Uniform Count.} Consider our toy problem again.
-We distinguish two cases: (1) all state-action pairs have been executed once except for ``left'' in (1,3), and (2) the count is one everywhere.
+\paragraph{Example of exploration behavior under uniform count.} Consider our toy problem again.
+This time, all state-action pairs have been executed once except for ``left'' in (1,3).
 The Q-table is optimal for visited state-action pairs, thus the greedy policy simply brings the agent to (3,1) where the highest reward lies.
-Figure \ref{fig:toy_uniform} shows baseline and proposed behavior policies in case (1).
-In case (2), all policies look like the greedy one (Figure \ref{fig:toy_greedy_0}). \begin{enumerate}[a)] \item The augmented reward policy (Figure \ref{fig:toy_mbie_0}) has no interest in trying ``left'' in (1,3), and its value is the lowest.
+Figure \ref{fig:toy_uniform} shows baseline and proposed behavior policies in two scenarios, depending on whether reward states are terminal (upper row) or not (bottom row). \begin{enumerate}[a)] \item The augmented reward policy (Figure \ref{fig:toy_mbie_0}) has no interest in trying ``left'' in (1,3), and its value is the lowest.
 The agent, in fact, cannot get the visitation bonus without first executing the action.
 This shows once more that this passive way of exploration is highly inefficient. \item UCB1 policy (Figure \ref{fig:toy_ucb_0}) acts greedily everywhere except in (1,3), where it correctly selects the unexecuted action.
 However, since UCB1 considers only the \textit{immediate} visitation, it has no way of propagating this information to other state-action pairs. \item By contrast, for the proposed W-function policies (Figure \ref{fig:toy_vv3_0} and \ref{fig:toy_vv2_0}) the unexecuted state-action pair is the most interesting, and the policy brings the agent there from any state.
-Thanks to the separate W-function, we can propagate the value of unexceted actions to other states, always prioritizing the exploration of new state-action pairs.
-Under uniform count $n(s,a) = 1 \:\: \forall (s,a)$, then the agent acts greedily with respect to the Q-function. \end{enumerate}
+Thanks to the separate W-function, we can propagate the value of unexecuted actions to other states, always prioritizing the exploration of new state-action pairs.
+Under uniform count $n(s,a) = 1 \:\: \forall (s,a)$, then the agent acts greedily w.r.t. the Q-function. \end{enumerate}

+Finally, if the count is uniform for all state-action pairs, including for ``left'' in (1,3), then all policies look like the greedy one (Figure \ref{fig:toy_greedy_0}).